wsargent/docker-cheat-sheet/README.md

 # Docker Cheat Sheet

-> See something wrong or want to add to this?
-Click [README.md](https://github.com/wsargent/docker-cheat-sheet/blob/master/README.md), and then on the "writing pen" icon on the right to edit and submit a pull request!
+**Want to edit this?
+Click [README.md](https://github.com/wsargent/docker-cheat-sheet/blob/master/README.md), and then on the "writing pen" icon on the right to edit and submit a pull request!**

 * [Why](#why)
 * [Prerequisites](#prerequisites)